 Fish and shellfish are very important to M&S. We use about 60,000 tonnes of seafood (whole weight) annually with approximately two thirds wild caught and the remainder farmed.
-We source over 30 wild-caught species ranging from Atlantic cod, haddock, plaice and lemon sole to Orkney crab and cold water prawns, and ten farmed species (Lochmuir™ Atlantic salmon and organic salmon, rainbow trout, sea bass, sea bream, halibut, pangasius, turbot, mussels, scallops and farmed shrimp, also known as warm water prawns).
+We source over 30 wild-caught species ranging from Atlantic cod, haddock, plaice and lemon sole to Orkney crab and cold water prawns, and seven farmed species (Lochmuir™ Atlantic salmon and organic salmon, rainbow trout, sea bass, sea bream, halibut, pangasius, mussels and farmed shrimp, also known as warm water prawns).

 We have been working with WWF

 since 2004, initially on specific initiatives such as sustainable fishing and forestry.
 Then in January 2010, we became the first UK company to sign up to the WWF Seafood Charter

 .
 This commits M&S and WWF to work as partners to drive M&S’s supply chains towards responsible sourcing of sustainable seafood, and to take a leadership role in bringing improvement to fisheries and fish farming globally.

 We are also a member of the Sustainable Seafood Coalition